Vollpension: History

 Vollpension was set up as a pop-up café in 2012 by a group of young people who wished to serve cakes such as those made by grandmothers.
 It was meant to be a temporary project at the Vienna Design Week, but the Austrian Tourist Association became aware of it and sent the baking seniors across the country for three months.
 Ten "grandmothers" thus toured Austria to serve at festivals, beer parties, and fairs.
 In 2015 a permanent location was chosen, at Schleifmühlgasse 16, near Vienna's historic outdoor market Naschmarkt, to ensure that the business would become stable.

-According to Hannah Lux, one of the owners, Vollpension served over 80,000 cakes in 2018 and had a revenue of 1.2 million euros.
+Since its founding, Vollpension has served over one million guests.
+According to company data as of 2024, the social enterprise has generated more than €2.3 million in supplemental income for its senior employees over the past decade.
 In September 2019 Vollpension opened another branch at Johannesgasse 4a.
 Due to this extension, and the purposeful employment primarily of older people, Vollpension was hit particularly hard by the COVID-19 pandemic when it reached Austria in March 2020.
 That year Vollpension launched the "world's first Grandma Baking School", an online platform called BakAdemy (BackAdemie), which offers on-demand live baking courses from elders across the world, including India, New Zealand, the United States and Australia.